Enhance marketing intelligence with AI-integrated data

 Make Every Marketing Dollar Count with Improvado

-Improvado is an end-to-end marketing analytics solution, designed to help enterprises uncover hidden opportunities, optimize marketing spend, and achieve higher revenue growth.
-Book a consultation with our specialists and discover the true impact of your marketing channels.
+Improvado is an AI-powered marketing analytics and intelligence solution, designed to help enterprises uncover hidden opportunities, optimize advertising spend, and achieve higher revenue growth with data-driven insights.
+The solution helps discover the true impact of your marketing channels.

 Why Is Incrementality Important?

-Understanding the real impact of marketing activities is like having a roadmap for spending marketing dollars.
-It helps in avoiding the pitfall of throwing money at campaigns that don't genuinely add value.
-Incrementality ensures that each dollar is invested in activities that bring measurable benefits.
+Understanding the real impact of marketing activities is like having a roadmap for spending a marketing budget.
+It helps in avoiding the pitfall of throwing ad spend at campaigns that don't genuinely add value.

 Types of Incrementality

-Channel-silo incrementality focuses on a single marketing channel to understand its specific impact.
+Channel-silo incrementality focuses on a single marketing channel to understand its specific incremental impact.

 This type of incrementality is particularly useful for businesses that invest in multiple marketing channels.
-It helps to isolate the effectiveness of each channel, making it easier to decide where to allocate resources for the best results.
-For instance, if paid search is found to be less effective than initially thought, resources might be shifted to more productive channels like social media advertising or email marketing.
+It helps to isolate the effectiveness of each channel, making budget allocation easier.
+For instance, if paid search is found to be less effective than initially thought, resources might be shifted to more productive channels like retargeting or email marketing.

 Media incrementality takes a slightly different approach.
 Instead of focusing on a single channel, it evaluates the effectiveness of various media channels, campaigns, or ad sets.
 This could include anything from social media campaigns to television ads or even print marketing.